 Lauren Lepley Joins from Morrisons

-Reporting to the New Chief Operations Officer
+Reporting To The New Chief Operations Officer

 A Word from Asda’s Chairman